 To prevent the formation of an explosive mixture in the fuel tank, nitrogen blanketing may be applied.
 All methanol containing piping running through areas in which humans are able to enter – or in which machinery is placed – should be double-walled, according to the IMO IGF code.

 Figure 1: cross-section of LSMGO, methanol and a combined LSMGO and methanol tank

-The active participation of IHC in the GMM project is a strong example of how we are positively contributing our know-how and stimulating new developments in the European maritime sector.
+The active participation of Royal IHC in the GMM project is a strong example of how we are positively contributing our know-how and stimulating new developments in the European maritime sector.
 This helps us to provide the most efficient and sustainable solutions for our customers.
 If you are interested in collaborating with us in this field, we look forward to hearing from you.

 Senior research engineer New Fuels & Drive systems